nvashish123/AWS-SAM-Kinesis/README.md

 11. The Lambda function simply polls the Kinesis Stream and prints it to the logs.

 12. Verify the same by going to the CloudWatch logs console.

+We used AWS SAM to deploy the Lambda function from the command line.
+AWS SAM is a great tool to define your serverless applications in simple and clean syntax. more details on SAM - https://github.com/awslabs/serverless-application-model